 Just like every other industry, the world of play is being disrupted on all fronts.
 Kids are spending more time in front of screens than in open fields, and for some reason, they seem to know how to use mobile technology better than we do—without ever being explicitly shown how.

 Technology is impacting more than just how children play and the types of toys they engage with.
 It’s changing the nature in which we choose, research and ultimately purchase anything, especially toys.

 Sure, there was a time where a strong recommendation from a friend or family member was enough to invoke a confident purchase decision.
 These days, there are as many sources of information as there are products to buy.
 And when it comes to how we buy for our children, paralysis by analysis is a common situation.

-In the Retail Innovation Lab, we’re connecting, prototyping and testing new ways for parents, family members & gift buyers to discover and purchase toys that ultimately bring that same delightful experience to kids that we each once had!
+In the Retail Innovation Lab, we’re connecting, prototyping and testing new ways for parents, family members and gift buyers to discover and purchase toys, which ultimately bring the same delightful experience to kids that we each once had!

 The changing role of AI

 Over the last 18 months, AI has come out of the cold and become a bit of an enigma in the minds of CIOs and CTOs.
 While most technology leaders are sold on AI becoming a mainstay in their digital roadmaps, the jury is still out on which AI-driven applications will have the most significant business impacts.